2020 Was a strange time.

 An easy access, low cost and healthy safe distance activity seems to be the simplest way to describe its benefits.

-Long summer days at the beach with friends, pushing yourself to learn new tricks, going home to be slightly sunburnt and sandy is why we love it.
+Long summer days at the beach with friends, pushing yourself to learn new tricks, getting home slightly sunburnt and sandy is why we love it.

 For us, we will keep on carrying the torch and building skimboarding scenes all over the planet.
 We will teach the youth and spread the love of our sport.